JohannesHupfeld/JohannesHupfeld.github.io/_posts/2021-03-26-sinatra_project_cookbook.markdown

 ![Imgur](https://i.imgur.com/vpaSrVk.png)

-As you can see I stated that if the fields of name, email and password are not blank to give the user an id and to redirect the user to users show page and if the name, email and password fields are left blank to simply redirect to the same page—signup.
+As you can see I stated that if the fields of name is not blank to give the user an id and to redirect the user to users show page and if the name, email and password fields are left blank to simply redirect to the same page—signup.
 The same MVC methodology follows the rest of my code such as login, logout for users and create, read, update, and delete (CRUD) for my recipes.

 I ran into an interesting issue when creating the edit and delete routes of the recipe controllers.
 For some reason when I would create the route, for example get ‘/recipes/:id/edit’ and same for delete ‘/recipes/:id’ I would keep getting the infamous “Sinatra doesn’t know this ditty”.
 I tried everything until I realized what Sinatra was telling me to do.
 In both cases it wanted my to add another “recipe” route to the entire chain so instead of get ‘/recipes/:id/edit’ it wanted get ‘recipes/recipes/:id/edit’.
 Once I made this change everything starting working but I’m still somewhat confused by this and my only guess is that I am already in the recipe when trying to edit or delete it needs to render a new recipe page in order to do so?

+EDIT - I resolved the issue of the double recipe route problem by adding a forward slash in front of recipe in the form action in the views/recipes/edit.erb file.
+I did the same with delete in my views/recipes/show.erb file.

 ### Nav Bar